WisePH

 Most Filipinos think they’ve had sisig.
 They’ve had the sizzling version — the one that comes out on a cast-iron plate with egg cracked on top.
 That’s fine.
 It tastes good.
 But that’s not the original.

 The original Pampanga sisig is older, simpler, and honestly more interesting.
 It came out of necessity, not restaurant menus.
-Kapampangans used what was left after slaughtering a pig: the face, the ears, the cheeks, and the liver.
+Specifically, Kapampangans used what was left after slaughtering a pig: the face, the ears, the cheeks, and the liver.
 They boiled it, grilled it, chopped it fine, and dressed it with vinegar, calamansi, and chilies.

-No sizzle.
-No egg.
-No cream.
+No sizzle, no egg, no cream.
 Just pork, acid, and heat.

 I’ve been cooking and eating sisig my whole life.
 What I’m sharing here is the version closest to what Pampanga grandmothers actually made, not what you’ll find at a mall food court.